9am-4:15pm CEST, Thursday 1 July, 2021

 One of the regions at the very cutting edge of technological change and the creation of smart cities is Andorra, a tiny country tucked between Spain and France.
 The 180-square-mile nation of 77,000 people has served as a ‘living lab’ for researchers for MIT Media Lab’s City Science Initiative to prototype, deploy and test urban innovation.

-Luis Alonso, Principal Investigator Andorra Living Lab Project, Andorra and MIT, USA Speaker from Government of Andorra TBC
+Luis Alonso, Principal Investigator Andorra Living Lab Project, Andorra and MIT Media Lab, USA

 Cattle are the No. 1 agricultural source of greenhouse gases worldwide.
-Ine cient animal agriculture practices that contribute to climate change drive the need to create safe, humane and sustainably produced animal proteins.
-Can new breakthroughs in bioscience not only bring us dairy products without cows but make cheese and butter which is just as tasty?
+Inefficient animal agriculture practices that contribute to climate change drive the need to create safe, humane and sustainably produced animal proteins.
+Formo produces delicious, nutritional and sustainable dairy products using precision fermentation.

 Tech Innovation as a Force for Good